George Katsimbalis: Biography

 George Katsimbalis was born in Athens in 1899.
 His father, Constantine Katsimbalis, was a professor who studied in Paris.
 His mother was a Greek woman from the Gousios family of Romania.
 The Katsimbalis family originated in Katsibali.
 Katsimbalis had a sister, Soso, who committed suicide as a young adult.

-Katsimbalis's father, his wife and two children, moved from Greece to Paris in 1916.
+Katsimbalis's parents and two children moved from Greece to Paris in 1916.
 That same year, George Katsimbalis left the family to fight for Greece in World War I. He left by ship from Marseilles to Greece, but the ship was torpedoed by a German Navy submarine, Surviving the attack, Katsimbalis ended up in Egypt.
 He eventually reached Thessaloniki, then served as a second lieutenant in the Greek Army on the Macedonian front.

 At the end of World War I, Katsimbalis returned to France.
-He attended courses at the Sorbonne University Law School, but did not graduate.
-After the Greco-Turkish War started in 1919, Katsimbalis returned again to Greece to fight.
-He fought with the Greek Army in the unsuccessful invasion of Turkey.
+He attended courses at the Sorbonne University Law School, but left to fight for Greece in the Greco-Turkish War, with the Greek Army.
 In 1924, the entire Katsimbalis family returned to Greece for permanent settlement.

 In 1939, Katsimbalis married Aspasia Sakorrafo, the daughter of a university professor.
 The couple adopted a son, Giorgos Katsimbalis.
 During World War II, Katsimbalis served in the Greek army as an artillery lieutenant.

 Katsimbalis died in Athens on June 25, 1978.
 He was buried in the first cemetery of Athens.